‘RHOC’ Star Tamra Judge Slams Emily Simpson For ‘Playing Victim’ Over Comments Made Amid Weight Loss

 As fans of The Real Housewives of Orange County may know, Tamra has been a fitness buff for some time and has actually entered and won a fitness competition.
 So, when it comes to health and fitness, she knows her stuff.

-In a second tweet, Tamra was seen responding to Emily thanking a woman who pointed out that Tamra’s opinion of Emily’s weight was allegedly incorrect.
+In a second tweet, Tamra was seen responding to Emily, thanking a woman who pointed out that Tamra’s opinion of Emily’s weight was allegedly incorrect.

 “You are unbelievable,” Tamra told Emily.
 “We try to help you and I’ve seen multiple tweet of yours that are not nice.
 Eddie spent over an hour with you talking health & nutrition.
 No one made you get on the scale!
 You love playing victim and it’s getting old!!!”